Get In Touch

 After your medical, phone Knockhill and book a date for your ARDS Novice Racing Driver Test (total cost including pack and 1st years license is £325).
 This is a theory and a practical test, which, once passed, you get your race licence for competing at Club level.

-In addition, Super Lap Scotland is a stepping stone between drivers who do track days and full blown racing.
+Super Lap Scotland can be a step toward comptitive driving.
 It is a race against the clock in a Super Sprint format and is open to drivers in road and competition cars.
-Only a MUK Sprint Licence is required for this.
+Get your MotorsportUK RS Interclub licence for this (Non ARDS)

 Email duncan@knockhill.co.uk or see www.superlapscotland.co.uk for more info.